clarknt/hacking-with-swift/06-Project36/README.md

 Explosion sound by Luke.RUSTLD - "Bomb Explosion 8bit"
 	http://opengameart.org/content/bombexplosion8bit

 ## Note

+This project works with
+- iOS <= 12.4
+- iOS >= 13.2.

-**This project works with iOS 12.x only.
-In iOS 13, there is to a change/bug in SKPhysicsBody that causes problems with collision detection.
-See https://forums.developer.apple.com/thread/123130 for more information.**
+Meaning it does not work with iOS 13.0 and 13.1, where there is a change/bug in SKPhysicsBody that causes problems with collision detection.

+See https://forums.developer.apple.com/thread/123130 and https://forums.developer.apple.com/thread/123998 for more information.

 ## Topics